• Home

 Essentially, this is your unit's threat bubble.
 Its movement, plus assault range will give you the bubble for an assault unit.
 Adversely, you'd add movement and weapon ranges together for a shooty unit.
 Its essential for a player to know the threat bubbles of every unit, as it will provide important targeting priorities (which we'll talk about later).
 In addition, you can shift the flow of the game by applying pressure to a part of your enemy's line, allowing you to hit a weakened flank when they commit a response to your threat.

-Second, these units provide you with an option for late game objective contestation.
+Second, these units provide you with an option for late game objective contesting.
 I cannot count how many games I've been able to move flat out with my Land Speeders to objectives held by my opponent to deny them a score, allowing me to win.
 This is a vital part of their use in the list, so don't overlook it when the time comes.

 As alluded to earlier, you can block your enemy's movement with your units.
 While Fast Attack units are excellent in this role, so are Rhinos (especially empty ones).
 Is your enemy advancing down a narrow corridor with numerous units?
 Park a Rhino there and watch them scramble to either kill the rhino, or go around.
 This is even more effective when blocking opponent's transports.
 Once this has been done, you might have effectively cut off your opponent's mobility, causing them to spend several turns moving around you.
 That means less turns firing at you and assaulting your forces.
 This blocking move is also ideal for late game objective denials, especially if the objective is on the board edge or pinned against a terrain piece not easily gotten to (i.e. a ruin wall).
-They will have to blow up the vehicle and get through any squad previously embarked to get access to the objective.
+They will have to destroy the vehicle and get through any squad previously embarked to get access to the objective.

 The Turn -- What's Important